cleentfaar/decorator/src/CL/Decorator/Resources/doc/usage.md

 // ...
 $userDecorator        = $userDecoratorFactory->decorate($user);

-// display the age in your HTML echo $userDecorator->getAge();
+// how you would display the age in your HTML echo $userDecorator->getAge();
 ```